-Sustainability is essential to ensure a good quality of life for everyone without causing irreversible damage to the planet for future generations.
-This requires careful balancing of lifestyle, social equity and care for the environment.
+At Raynham Primary School, we recognise that sustainability is essential to ensure a good quality of life for everyone without causing irreversible damage to the planet for future generations.
+This requires a careful balancing of lifestyle, social equity and care for the environment.

 At Raynham Primary School, we are keen to work towards improving our positive effects on the environment and reducing our adverse effects.

 Please click on the link below to explore more about sustainability at Raynham and our ethos.

 We are proud to have achieved the TfL Gold Stars Award in September 2021.
 We are also working towards Eco-Schools Green Flag Award and Intermediate International Schools Award.

 We have an Eco-Schools Committee who works in collaboration with our House/Vice House captains.
 We meet at least once each half term.
 Our current focus is on Transport, Global Citizenship and School Grounds.
 Below is a link to our Action Plan towards achieving the Green Flag Award as well as a video about Air Pollution, which is linked with our target to Transport.